ado23/posts-task/README.md

 Project Title: 📛
-#posts-task
+## posts-task

 About the Project: 📚
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 It lists all posts from JSONPlaceholder api.
 More info about the api can be found on https://jsonplaceholder.typicode.com/ It has 4 routes:

-⚛️ Home - Landing page with short info
+1. Home - Landing page with short info
-⚛️ Posts - Page where all posts are shown and user can filter them by user's name ⚛️ PostDetails - Detailed view of one post
+2. Posts - Page where all posts are shown and user can filter them by user's name
+3. PostDetails - Detailed view of one post
-⚛️ NotFound - Page responsible for showing 404 error if some route is entered that does not exist
+4. NotFound - Page responsible for showing 404 error if some route is entered that does not exist

 Technologies Used: ☕️ ⚛️
+1. React ⚛️
-React, Bootstrap, React-Router.
+2. Bootstrap,
+3. React-Router

 Setup / Installation: 💻
 1. download or clone the repository